Former U.S. poet laureate, UGA grad Natasha Trethewey visits in 2022 as Delta Chair

 Trethewey has roots in Georgia and at UGA, where she earned her Bachelor’s degree in English before moving on to Hollins College and the University of Massachusetts at Amherst for her Master’s and M.F.A., respectively.
 She spent part of her childhood in Atlanta and taught for a time at Emory University.
 The University of Georgia Libraries inducted Trethewey into the Georgia Writers’ Hall of Fame in 2011.

-“Natasha Trethewey creates poetry and memoir that move and inspire readers across generations and regions because she uses her identity and personal history – as a southerner, as the daughter of an interracial couple, as an artist and teacher, as an African American – to examine the afterlives of our national histories of slavery, civil war, and racial apartheid,” said McCaskill.
+“Natasha Trethewey creates poetry and memoir that move and inspire readers across generations and regions because she uses her identity and personal history – as a southerner, as the daughter of an interracial couple, as an artist and teacher, as an African American – to examine the afterlives of our national histories of slavery, civil war, and racial apartheid,” said McCaskill, professor of English and associate academic director of the Willson Center.
 “As the title of her collection of new and selected poetry, Monument, suggests, her writing channels voices of both ordinary and celebrated figures across time to examine who and what we remember of the past, and how these memories going forward may or may not serve us in the face of pressing global challenges such as climate change and pandemics.

 “Trethewey is both a national and a global poet, whose timeless, innovative work has earned her a distinguished place in the literary canon alongside Whitman, Dickinson, Brooks, Hughes, and other beloved and treasured American writers.”

-The Willson Center will provide copies of Trethewey’s books to faculty for distribution to students, free of charge, in spring 2022 classes that include the writer’s work.
+As part of the Delta Chair program, the Willson Center has provided copies of Trethewey’s books to UGA and Clarke Central faculty for distribution to students, free of charge, in spring 2022 classes that include the writer’s work.

 “Natasha Trethewey’s visit as Delta Chair gives students an opportunity to engage directly and personally with a recent Poet Laureate of the United States who is a graduate of their own university,” said Carolyn Medine, professor of religion and director of the Institute of African American Studies.
 “Such encounters and interactions with eminent figures in the arts and humanities are among the unique and irreplaceable experiences offered by a great public institution of higher education, and programs like the Delta Chair help to ensure that UGA belongs in that category.